PH Soil Meters

 Jade Plant Inch Plant Rouge Plant Fingernail Plant necessary

-Jasmine Star Little Stars Rubber Plant Fire Fragon
+Jasmine Star Little Stars Rubber Plant Fire Dragon

 Jelly Beans Mock Orange Shooting Star Five Fingers